hanskellner/Fusion360Voronoi/README.md

 1. Start Fusion 360 and then select the File -> Scripts... menu item
 2. The Scripts Manager dialog will appear and display the "My Scripts" folder and "Sample Scripts" folders
 3. Select one of the "My Scripts" files and then click on the "+" Details icon near the bottom of the dialog.
-  a.
-If there are no files in the "My Scripts" folder then create a default one.
+  - If there are no files in the "My Scripts" folder then create a default one.
-  b.
-Click the Create button, select JavaScript, and then OK.
+  - Click the Create button, select JavaScript, and then OK.
 4. With the user script selected, click the Full Path "..." button to display a file explorer window that will display the "My Scripts" folder
 5. Copy the Voronoi folder into this location